 In addition, the Feline Research Program has responded to numerous media requests for information by providing 30 television interviews, including appearances on PBS and a syndicated Jack Hannah program that reached over 66 countries.
 Four radio interviews also contributed to Program recognition, including one segment with National Public Radio.
 Several magazines have covered the cat research and conservation program, including Smithsonian, Discovery, Audubon, National Wildlife, Sports Afield, Southern Living,Texas Monthly, Texas Safari, Texas Wildlife and Texas Parks and Wildlife.
 Finally, several books with a state and national emphasis mention our cat research.

-Another critical dimension of the Feline Research Center is the development of future scientists and biologists who will undertake the emerging environmental challenges confronting our society.
+Another critical dimension of the Feline Research Program is the development of future scientists and biologists who will undertake the emerging environmental challenges confronting our society.
 The Feline Research Program has developed an international reputation that attracts students from around the world.
 Inquires from potential graduate students come from Malaysia, India, Bangladesh, China, Pakistan, England, France, Brazil, Argentina, Paraguay, Mexico and many other countries.
 Although many graduate students have come from Texas and the U.S., others were born in Ireland, France, Czech Republic, Taiwan, Germany and Mexico.

-Researchers participating in the Feline Research Center have developed into several important conservation roles in the U.S., including policy development in the White House and U.S. Senate, furbearer biologists for state wildlife agencies, and as participants with cat research in many arenas.
+Researchers participating in the Feline Research Program have developed into several important conservation roles in the U.S., including policy development in the White House and U.S. Senate, furbearer biologists for state wildlife agencies, and as participants with cat research in many arenas.
 Past students have provided subsequent contributions by playing pivotal roles in the recovery of the Florida panther, becoming professor and department chair of a wildlife department, and service as lead recovery biologists for the federal and state endangered ocelot programs.